market update

 Median Days on Market for East Vancouver

-As always, if you have questions on a particular kind of property or location, get in touch with me!
+As always, if you have questions on a particular kind of property or neighbourhood, get in touch with me!

 Kristi Holz Market Update